 I have put together some of my favourite oily fish recipes in one place for easy access:

-1 – Sardines in tomato sauce on toasted spelt bread (my personal favorite) with a few slices of avocado for slightly extra Omega 3 value.
+1 – Sardines in tomato sauce on toasted spelt bread (my personal favourite) with a few slices of avocado for slightly extra Omega 3 value.
 Creamy and salty at the same time – delicious.
 If you can’t face the bones to begin with – start by buying bone-free sardines and then graduating to the ones with bones in – those little bones are great for human bone health.
 Otherwise if you’re a herb lover try Morrison’s Sardines infused with Sea Salt and Rosemary or Ocado’s Parmentier Sardines in olive oil and Herbes de Provence.

 2 – Eggs Benedict (not as fast as the above, but good for a weekend morning).

 3 – fresh tuna nicoise is delicious.
 Substitute the tuna for ***mackerel*** in this recipe.

 4 – trout with beetroot and fennel salad (BBC Good Food magazine)